Sexual division of labour: SDL and optimal foraging theory

-Cooking and the sexual division of labor
+Cooking and the sexual division of labour

 The emergence of cooking in early Homo may have created problems of food theft from women while food was being cooked.
 As a result, females would recruit male partners to protect them and their resources from others.
-This concept, known as the theft hypothesis, accommodates an explanation as to why the labor of cooking is strongly associated with the status of women.
+This concept, known as the theft hypothesis, accommodates an explanation as to why the labour of cooking is strongly associated with the status of women.
 Women are forced to gather and cook foods because they will not acquire food otherwise and access to resources is critical for their reproductive success.
 On the contrary, men do not gather because their physical dominance allows them to scrounge cooked foods from women.
 Thus, women's foraging and food preparation efforts allow men to participate in the high-risk, high-reward activities of hunting.
 Females, in turn, become increasingly sexually attractive as a means to exploit male interest in investing in her protection.